omer-go/group_chat_summarizer/README.md

 To export your Slack workspace data, follow these steps:

 As an owner or admin, go to your workspace's settings by clicking on your workspace name in the top left corner, then choose "Settings & administration" -> "Workspace settings".
-On the settings page, select "Import/Export Data" in the top menu, then click on "Export" -> "Start Export".
+On the settings page, select "Import/Export Data" in the top menu, then click on "Export" Select Export date range and click "Start Export".
-Select the data types you want to export.
-For this script, you need to export messages and files.

 Once your download is ready, you'll receive an email with a link to download a ZIP file.
-Unzip this file to get a series of JSON files representing your exported data.
+Unzip this file to access a series of JSON files.
+Each of these files represents the exported data from one channel, with the file name corresponding to the channel name.

 ## Usage